Speed of sound: History

 The Pythagorean Archytas taught that higher pitched sound travels faster, an opinion accepted by some subsequent philosophers, such as those of the Academy and the Peripatos, including possibly Aristotle.

 Sir Isaac Newton's 1687 Principia includes a computation of the speed of sound in air as 979 ft/s.
 This is too low by about 15%.
 The discrepancy is due primarily to neglecting the (then unknown) effect of rapidly fluctuating temperature in a sound wave (in modern terms, sound wave compression and expansion of air is an adiabatic process, not an isothermal process).
 Newton then invented various fudge factors, such as the "crassitude of the solid particles of the air", until the number agreed with the experimental measurement.
 Lagrange and Euler both attempted and failed to explain the discrepancy.
 This discrepancy was finally correctly explained by Pierre-Simon Laplace.
 In Traité de mécanique céleste, he used the result from the Clément-Desormes experiment of 1819, which measured the heat capacity ratio of air to be 1.35.
 This produced a near agreement between theory and experiment for the speed of sound.
 The modern value of 1.40 was found some years later, leading to complete agreement.

 During the 17th century there were several attempts to measure the speed of sound accurately.
 Marin Mersenne in 1630 found two values.
 When measuring the time (of a seconds pendulum) between seeing the flash of a gun and hearing its sound over a known distance, he found a value of 1,380 Parisian feet/second (448 m/s).
-However when he measured the time between firing a gun and hearing its echo from a reflecting surface of a known distance, he found 970 Paris feet per second.
+When he measured the time between firing a gun and hearing its echo from a reflecting surface of a known distance, however, he found 970 Paris feet per second.
 This led to some to theorize that echoed sound is slower than unechoed sound.
 Most subsequent experimenters used only his first method.